 These are some of the most important benefits that sweet potatoes can bring to your dog:

-• Sweet potatoes are high in carbohydrates and sugar, about 100 kcal per 100 g of edible portion.
-However, have lower calories and carbohydrates than the average spud.
+- Sweet potatoes are high in carbohydrates and sugar, about 100 kcal per 100 g of edible portion.
+However, they have lower calories and carbohydrates than the average spud.
 They are an exceptional fuel source for young dogs or dogs with high physical performance.
+Additionally, they are an excellent source of dietary fiber, which aids in digestion and can help prevent constipation.

-• Regarding their vitamin content, sweet potatoes stand out for their high content of vitamin A, which is necessary for the proper functioning of the immune system, vision, growth, and development.
-It also contains β-carotenes, a pigment that is later transformed into vitamin A in the body.
-Vitamin C and vitamin E are also found in considerable amounts.
+- Regarding their vitamin content, sweet potatoes stand out for their high content of vitamin A, which is necessary for the proper functioning of the immune system, vision, growth, and development.
+They also contain β-carotenes, a pigment that is later transformed into vitamin A in the body.
+Vitamin C and vitamin E are also found in considerable amounts, contributing to healthy skin and a strong immune system.
 Finally, they also contain B vitamins such as vitamin B9 (folic acid) and vitamin B6, which are indispensable for brain and nervous system health.

-• In terms of their mineral content, sweet potatoes are a good source of potassium and phosphorus, which help improve heart health by helping to regulate blood pressure.
+- In terms of their mineral content, sweet potatoes are a good source of potassium and phosphorus, which help improve heart health by helping to regulate blood pressure.
+These minerals also play a crucial role in maintaining muscle function and bone health.

 How to feed sweet potatoes to your dog